alain-andre/bootstrap3_mootools/README.md

 A gem file allowing to use the basics of twitter bootstrap 3 with mootools in secondes.

+This allow the following elements to work :
+ - Alert
+ - Modal
+ - Tabs
+ - DropDown
+ - Tooltip
+ - Popover

 ## Installation

 Add this line to your application's Gemfile: